mk12/sicp/README.md

 The generator starts in [docgen.c].
 It semi-parses Markdown and Scheme, and renders things like navigation links, headings, and tables of contents.
 It then forks to Pandoc, which runs [filter.lua].
 The Lua filter deals with internal links, citations, code blocks, math, and diagrams.

 To render math and diagrams, the Lua filter communicates over a Unix socket with the render.ts server (described below).
-It uses [luaposix] to do this, which loads its C modules from `.so` files.
+It uses the C library [tools/lua/ntsp.c] to do this, loaded from a `.so` file.
 We therefore require Pandoc to be dynamically linked to libc; the [fully static builds][static] provided for Linux will not work.

 The render.ts server is a [Deno] server implemented in [render.ts].
 It serves requests in a simple text-based protocol over a Unix socket.
 It renders math using [KaTeX], and converts ASCII diagrams to SVG using [svgbob] and [svgo].
 The benefit of this approach, rather than invoking these tools directly in the Lua filter, is that it avoids spawning a new process for every piece of inline math.